Japan votes in national election, 1st key test for Kishida | Politics

 Media polls suggest the LDP is likely to lose seats, in part because five opposition parties formed a united front to unify candidates in many small electoral constituencies and are expected to gain positions there.

-If, as many predict, the ruling coalition wins around 261 seats, they could control all parliamentary committees and easily push through any divisive legislation.
+If, as many predict, the ruling coalition secures 261 seats, they could control all parliamentary committees and easily push through any divisive legislation.

 Most results are expected by early Monday.

-The opposition has long struggled to win enough votes to form a government after a brief rule of the now-defunct center-left Democratic Party of Japan in 2009-2012.
+The opposition has long struggled to win enough votes to form a government after a brief rule of the now-defunct center-left Democratic Party of Japan in 2009-2012, as they have not been able to show a grand vision for Japan.

 On the economy, Kishida has emphasized growth by raising incomes, while opposition groups focus more on redistribution of wealth and call for cash payouts to pandemic-hit low-income households.
 The LDP opposes legislation guaranteeing equality for sexual minorities and allowing separate surnames for married couples.

 Of the 1,051 candidates, only 17% are women, despite a 2018 law promoting gender equality in elections, which is toothless because there is no penalty.
-Women account for about 10 per cent of parliament, a situation gender rights experts call “democracy without women”.
+Women account for about 10% of parliament, a situation gender rights experts call "democracy without women."
+Voters, including young couples with small children, started arriving at polling stations in downtown Tokyo early in the morning.

+Shinji Asada, 44, said he compared COVID-19 measures to pick a candidate, hoping for a change of leadership, as he thought the ruling party lacked explanation and transparency over its pandemic measures.
+He said that despite Kishida's promise to be more mindful of the people's voices, "I thought nothing would change (under him) after seeing his Cabinet,'' whose posts largely went to party factions that voted for him.
+A 50-year-old part-time worker, Kana Kasai, said she voted for someone who she thought would "work fingers to the bone" for a better future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)